HOW TO STEAL BRENT FIKOWSKI'S MINDSET

 1. The Mental Reset Button

-I recommend getting an app such as Calm and learning to practise mindfulness.
+I recommend getting an app such as Waking Up and learning to practise mindfulness.
 Whenever you lose concentration and have to bring your focus back to your breath, perform a physical action such as touching the side of your head or clicking your fingers whilst saying a phrase inside your head such as "fresh" or "reset".

 There are two types of visualisation I use with my athletes; macro and micro.
 Both are important, but before we get into them, I want to clear something up.
 'Visualisation' is a phrase which is slightly misleading as the goal isn't to only see success, but to immerse yourself in the emotions and create a full sensory experience.
 Use all 5 senses.